Grow Your Accounting Business Online With WordPress

 - Income Tax Variation Forms

-Providing useful tools, gadgets and applications for businesses on your website is a great way to increase visitor engagement and add value to your target audience.
-Calculators, such as loan and tax calculators, are great tools to add to accounting websites.
-Other tools could include time cards, or retirement and interest calculators.
+Providing useful tools, gadgets and applications for businesses (or links to these tools) can help increase visitor engagement and add significant value to your target audience.
+Calculators, such as loan and tax calculators, are useful tools for accounting websites.
+Other tools would include time cards, or retirement and interest calculators.

-In part two of this detailed guide, we discuss a several online tools you can add to your website using WordPress plugins that can improve seo, improve user engagement and generate more traffic to your business.
+In the next section of this detailed guide, we will be discussing a several online tools you can add to your accounting or financial services website using WordPress plugins that can help to improve your search engine optimization, improve user engagement and drive more traffic to your business.